 Several Texas military installations have had declines in military personnel.
 This decline has not necessarily meant bad news for the surrounding housing markets, though.
 In fact, some cities containing large military installations have done well in terms of home sales despite drops in military personnel.

 One big reason for this is the workforce composition of the military installation itself.
 Data collected by the Comptroller group employees as either military or civilian.
-At one extreme, bases such as Fort Hood and Fort Bliss employ at least 80 percent of their personnel from active-duty service members while the remaining portion comes from civilians (Table 1).
+At one extreme, bases such as Fort Hood and Fort Bliss employ at least 80 percent of their full-time personnel from active-duty service members while the remaining portion comes from civilians (Table 1).
 The split is nearly 50/50 for Joint Base San Antonio (JBSA), while at the opposite extreme the Army depots in Corpus Christi and Texarkana are both nearly 100 percent staffed by civilians.
 As will be discussed later, the military has a significantly different buyer profile than the public.

 The active-duty employment base in some major Texas cities has diminished in proportion to other emerging employment sectors.
 For example, take San Antonio, officially known as “Military City, USA" as of 2017.
 Within the city, JBSA directly employs around 24,000 service members.
 However, the armed forces' contribution to the total employment in Bexar County is only around 1 percent and has been in steady decline.
 There has been a decreasing dependence on the military as other industries either move to or grow in San Antonio.